 You also get prep and step-by-step cooking instructions for every recipe for meal prep day which is an enormous time & sanity saver!

 You’ll get printable labels for every meal with the name, date, reheating & thawing instructions, and the nutritional content.
-Which means there’s one less thing for you to do on meal prep day!
+Which means there’s one less thing for you to do on meal prep day – love that.

-Once A Month Meals is a one-stop shop that’ll give you all the tools and recipes to make freezer cooking easy and dare I say, fun!
+Once A Month Meals is a one-stop shop that’ll give you all the tools and recipes to make freezer cooking easy.

 Try a Mini Menu for free here & be sure to let me know what you think!